 If you decide to stay in Kobe longer than a day, there are other things to do outside of the city centre.
 Here are some suggestions:

 1. Have a hot spring experience at Arima Onsen

-From Sannomiya Station, take the subway to Tanigami Station.
-Then take a train to Arimaguchi Station, then another train to Arima Onsen Station.
-The entire journey takes 36 minutes and costs ¥680.
+How to get to Arima: take the subway from Sannomiya Station to Tanigami Station, change train to Arimaguchi Station, then change one more train to Arimaonsen Station.
+The entire journey takes 36 minutes and costs ¥690.

 2. Hike Mount Rokko

 Hike up Mount Rokko and see a panoramic view of the city of Kobe.
 On a clear day, you can see as far as Osaka!
-But the night view is quite spectacular as well!
 While you are there, see other attractions like Rokko Alpine Botanical Garden, Rokko International Musical Box Museum and Rokko Garden Terrace.
 Also consider going at night because the night view is fantastic!

 3. Visit Himeji Castle in Himeji